ray-project/ray/doc/source/cluster/vms/user-guides/large-cluster-best-practices.rst

   the object store, but if it is not large enough (i.e. ``--object-store-memory``
   > size of ``/dev/shm``), Ray will write the plasma store to disk instead, which may cause significant performance problems.
-* Use NVMe SSDs (or other high perforfmance storage) if possible.
+* Use NVMe SSDs (or other high performance storage) if possible.
 If :ref:`object spilling <object-spilling>` is enabled Ray will spill objects to disk if necessary.
 This is most commonly needed for data processing workloads.